90 Amazing Facts About the '90s

 73. The Coca-Cola company released Surge to compete with Mountain Dew.

 While the drink was in the creation stages, employees called it "Mountain Dew Killer."

 74. The princess Beanie Baby raised over $15 million for the Diana Princess of Wales Memorial Fund.

-76. 32% of the original iMacs were sold to first-time computer buyers
+76. 32 percent of the original iMacs were sold to first-time computer buyers.

 77. Mike Myers got the inspiration for the Austin Powers film after hearing the Dusty Springfield song, "The Look of Love."

-78. Destiny's Child were originally called Girls Tyme.
+78. Destiny's Child was originally called Girls Tyme.

 79. Bridget Jones originated in a newspaper column in The Independent.